-While unlikely, there is a possibility that an Archaeological Authority under the Heritage New Zealand Pouhere Taonga Act 2014 and/or an authority under the Wildlife Act 1953 will be required.
+While unlikely to be required, there is a possibility that an Archaeological Authority under the Heritage New Zealand Pouhere Taonga Act 2014 and/or an authority under the Wildlife Act 1953 will be required.

 If you seeking approval under the Resource Management Act, who are the relevant local authorities?